flexatone/xensieve-rs/README.md

 The Xenakis Sieve is tool for generating discrete interval patterns.
 Such patterns have boundless applications in creative domains: the Xenakis Sieve can be used to generate scales or multi-octave pitch sequences, rhythms and polyrhtyhms, and used to control countless other aspects of pictorial or architectural design.

-This Rust implementation follows the Python implementation in Ariza (2005), with significant performance and interface enhancements: https://direct.mit.edu/comj/article/29/2/40/93957/The-Xenakis-Sieve-as-Object-A-New-Model-and-a
+This Rust implementation follows the Python implementation in Ariza (2005), with significant performance and interface enhancements: https://direct.mit.edu/comj/article/29/2/40/93957

 # What is New in `xensieve`

+## 0.3.0

+Code cleanup and improved doc strings.

 ## 0.2.0